- Prevent and heal

 - Carbon footprints / Carbon labelling

-We asked a few registered dietitians nutritionists about the latest trends in nutrition for the following years and compiled a list for you.
+We asked a few registered dietitians nutritionists about the latest trends in nutrition and how the future of nutrition looks like for the following years and compiled a list for you.

-Do you see any trends coming up?
+Do you see any nutrition future trends coming up?
 Send them to us via comments and we will add them to the list.

 Prevent and heal – Kirsten Reichner, RDN